 For those of you who are interested in programming your own routines to visualize and process the data, we recommend using the ObSpy Python library.
-This is a really cool tool for exploring your Shake and doing amazing things with the data.
+This is a really cool tool for exploring your Shake and doing amazing things with the seismograph and infrasound data.
 See also: FDSN Web Services.

-All models of Raspberry Shake, including the Raspberry Shake [1D, 3D, 4D], Raspberry Boom and Raspberry Jam use the same software.
+All models of Raspberry Shake, including the RS1D, RS3D, RS4D, RJAM, RBOOM and RS&BOOM use the same software.

 IDEAS: Why not try your skills at interpreting the data from your shake, to notify you of any peaks, and even identify similar patterns that happen throughout the day, to better understand what you are seeing!